 We provide a full continuum of community-based care, from medication-assisted treatment and residential programs to outpatient and alumni programs.
 We offer treatment for the abuse of alcohol, opioids, and other illegal and prescription drugs.

 Group therapy gives you an opportunity to talk with others facing similar challenges.
-In addition to realizing you are not alone, it is a good forum to practice new, healthier interactions and challenge your current attitudes.
+In addition to helping you realize you are not alone, it is a good forum for practicing new, healthier interactions and challenge your current attitudes.

 Pinnacle Treatment Centers facilities are CARF accredited with decades of delivering positive, life-changing outcomes for patients, families, and communities.
 Our team of credentialed physicians, nurses, clinicians, administrative and support staff provide a full continuum of quality care that includes detoxification for residential and outpatient clients as well as transitional living programs.
 We treat the individual’s physical, emotional, spiritual, and psychological well-being.Learn More